Have you ever noticed the color combination of Disney Membership cards? Yes, it’s simple and accurate.

 Most people said it has a hazy print.
 We did not experience that.
 The resolution with 400 dpi was good enough for explaining the ribbon.

-Dark color ribbon was a bit faded.
+The dark color ribbon was a bit faded.
 Other than that, everything was normal for us.
 We found a slightly high color combination with its siblings.

 We compared the speed with the previous brand.
 It’s fast: 24 seconds for a photo ID card.
 Our team could print 230 PVC cards within an hour.